-In years 7 to 9, students receive two hours of lessons every timetable cycle and are taught in mixed ability groups.
-The art department deliver a range of projects which fulfil the requirements of the National Curriculum, allowing students to experience a wide range of materials and techniques within different art and design areas.
-During each project, a relevant artist or group of artists who also use these themes or materials would be studied to extend and inspire students’ own work.
+We deliver a range of projects which allow students to experience a wide range of materials and techniques within different art and design areas.
+During each project, a relevant artist or group of artists who also use these themes or materials are studied to extend and inspire students’ own work.
 Students are encouraged to participate in group discussions about their work and the work of others, to share thoughts, express opinions and be open to new ideas.
 All class work, work in sketchbooks and homework is assessed on completion and constructive written and verbal feedback is given to aid student progress.

 Subjects available as GCSE options are: Fine Art and Three-Dimensional Design and Photography.